 How long does an uncontested divorce take in Rhode Island?

-If everything is agreed to and the matter is uncontested, the initial court date is 60 plus days from the date the divorce is filed.
-The initial court date approximately 60 days from filing is called the “nominal hearing.”
-RI general law 15-5-14 sets forth a minimum 60 day waiting period.
-After the Rhode Island Family Court issues a decision, there is a three month waiting period until final judgment of divorce may enter.
-Therefore, the minimum time** to get a divorce in Rhode Island is approximately 151 days (5 months). (** unless the 60 day period is shortened by the Court upon motion)
+If everything is agreed to by the parties and the matter is uncontested, the initial court date is usually 65 plus days from the date the divorce is filed.
+The initial court date approximately 65 days from filing is called the “nominal hearing.
+After the Rhode Island Family Court issues a decision at the nominal trial, there is a three month waiting period until final judgment of divorce may enter.
+Therefore, the usual time** to get an uncontested divorce in Rhode Island is approximately 155 days (5 months).

 A contested divorce could take a year or longer to complete in Rhode Island.

 Is there a waiting period in Rhode Island to finalize a divorce?

 Yes.
 After a decision by the justice of the family court at a nominal divorce hearing or contested divorce trial, the final judgment may not be submitted to the court for entry until after 3 months.
 This was implemented by the legislature to allow a cooling off period, in case the parties reconciled and decided not to follow through with the divorce.